Circuit Technology Center

 Note: If a profile has not been defined, a profile will need to be created.

 6. Close the cover of the Mini BGA reflow oven and press the start button.
-The oven will go through the required preheat, reflow, and cooling cycles.
+The oven will undergo the required preheat, reflow, and cooling cycles.

 7. When the temperature has cooled below 100 C, use gloves and remove the reball fixture from the mini BGA reball oven once.
-Allow the fixture and components to cool for one minute to ensure package thermal stability prior to removing the BGA component from the fixture.
+Allow the fixture and components to cool for one minute to ensure package thermal stability before removing the BGA component from the fixture.

-8. Visually inspect the BGA components balls for proper alignment and appearance.
+8. Inspect the BGA components balls for proper alignment and appearance.

 9. Clean the BGA components in the approved cleaning solution.